bellon-donardelli/QDM_maps_alignment_script/README.md

 - align a **series** of QDM maps from the same sample area to one common reference
 - save the aligned field maps for later plotting, comparison, or interpretation

-## What you need to add before publishing or using the repo

-This package was prepared **without** the source notebooks, the Python function file, or the data/output folders, because you said you will add them manually.

-Add these files to the repository root:
-- `alignment_functions.py`
-- `QDM_Alignment_Single.ipynb`
-- `QDM_Alignment_Batch.ipynb`

-Add these folders if you want to include example data and example outputs:
-- `Testing_data/`
-- `aligned_output_single_alignment/`
-- `aligned_output_batch_alignment/`

 ## Main files

 ### `alignment_functions.py`
 This file contains the mathematical and image-processing functions used by the notebooks.

-Typical tasks handled there include:
-- loading field data
-- saving aligned field data
-- estimating an affine transformation from LED images
-- applying that affine transformation to the `Bz` map
-- plotting quality-control figures

 ### `QDM_Alignment_Single.ipynb`
 This notebook is for **single alignment**.